The 6th Annual VIRTUAL #CureforCluster 5k for Cluster Headache Research by Clusterbusters is officially renewed for Saturday, June 26th, 2021.

 At 9 am (EST) on the day of the race (Saturday, June 26th), we will go live on Facebook again to signal the start of our 5k.
 However, if you live in a later time zone, you’re welcome to run your 5k earlier in the morning.

 Share Your Progress and Participation on Social Media (Facebook, Twitter, Instagram) using the #CureforCluster hashtag: The main goals of our annual virtual event are to spread awareness of cluster headaches and raise funding for research and scholarships for the Clusterbusters conference and Headache on the Hill.
 By “going live” or taking photos of yourself or your team/regional group of runners wearing your t-shirts, you can help us flood social media with the inspirational images and messages of cluster headache patients.
 There may be a clusterhead in your area who is struggling without a support system who can benefit from your efforts to raise awareness.
 You can post on our Facebook Clusterbusters page as well to let us know how your run or walk went!

 Miles for Migraine hosts several regional events across the United States.
 You can continue to support headache disorder advocacy and research by participating in one of their many races.
 Miles for Migraine will donate a set amount for each Clusterbusters member who runs or walk in their races.

 Safety Warnings: If you have health concerns, please take your time.
-You can even bring your oxygen tank with you like John BeeBee did last year.
+You can even bring your oxygen tank with you like participants have in the past.
 No matter where you’re running or walking on race day, make sure you have plenty of water available.
 If someone falls behind, make sure everyone is accounted for when you reach the end.

 Lastly, June is Headache and Migraine Awareness Month, so feel free to add purple to your race gear to show support for all who suffer from head pain.